andreafalletti/hyprland-/Advanced-config.md

 Relative workspace on monitor: e.g. `m+1`, `m-1` or `m+3`

 Name: e.g. `name:Web`, `name:Anime` or `name:Better anime`

+Special: `special` (special workspace)

+### Special Workspace
+Special workspace is what is called a "scratchpad" in some other places.
+A workspace that you can toggle on/off on any monitor.

 # Executing
 you can execute a shell script on startup of the WM or on each time it's reloaded